 Ayana Setareh (Thanatos) أين is an Italian-American dual citizen based in London, UK.

 Originally from Seattle, WA, USA, and holding two professional degrees, Ayana considers herself 'an entertainer with a public purpose'.
-Being exposed to both private and public education from a young age, as well as homeschooling, Ayana attended the illustrious, elite, Howard University, Washington, DC (B.A.
+Being exposed to both private and public education from a young age, as well as homeschooling, Ayana attended the illustrious, Howard University, Washington, DC (B.A.
 Dean's List, Journalism, Politics).

 At Howard, Ayana served as Parliamentarian of the oldest, non-fraternal organisation, and was a contributing writer for The Hilltop and Howard University News Service.
 She covered the first-ever, Washington, DC State Visit of Pope Benedict XVI, and conceived, founded and chaired the first-ever, Taste of Howard annual event in 2007.